 SBA RV Park Loans

-SBA RV Park loans are typically for those who would rather put less down, do not have a large down payment/significant equity or have little or no experience in the industry, or perhaps don’t have all the right qualifications for conventional financing.
+SBA RV Park loans are typically for those who would rather put less down, do not have a large down payment/significant equity, have little or no experience in the industry, or perhaps don’t have all the right qualifications for conventional financing.

-SBA RV Park financing is (oddly) still an immature lending sector and experienced SBA lenders that finance RV parks can be difficult to find.
+SBA RV Park financing is (oddly) still an immature lending sector and experienced SBA lenders that finance RV parks with good terms can be difficult to find.
 Most lenders would rather finance something they have more experience with and most have never financed an RV Park.